 Next Step: Our transitions program for young adults

 Ten percent of young adults between the ages of 17 and 24 have difficulty making a smooth transition to adulthood.
 They face many barriers in trying to become successful and independent and are at risk for a number of negative outcomes, including unemployment, feelings of failure and an inability to make appropriate future-oriented decisions.

 Our Next Step program is designed to assist young adults in overcoming their personal obstacles and make a successful transition to adulthood.
-This strength-based program provides opportunity for each young person to pursue their individual goals in the areas of education, vocation, living situation, and personal skills.
-Helping them to become productive and emotionally stable individuals produces enormous social benefits for the young adult, as well as the society at large.
+Participants attend an overnight session that pinpoints their strengths and weaknesses in problem-solving, communications and interpersonal interactions.
+Under the direct supervision of experienced counselors, they are then paired with developmentally disabled individuals and serve as role models and mentors.
+Helping them to be productive and successful in this role results in enormous social and personal benefits for the young adult as well as the individuals with whom they are paired.